-If you need help to get you the best timer for your speedruns, check out my speedrun timer article here: The Best Speedrun Timer — Which Timer to Use For Speedrunning?
+If you need help getting the best timer for your speedruns, check out my speedrun timer article here: The Best Speedrun Timer — Which Timer to Use For Speedrunning?

 While implementing pieces of other categories into my new category, I was able to find optimizations and improve the All Instruments route retrospectively.
 When you help other speedrunners improve their categories, it will spark new interests.
 In return, those speedrunners may even further optimize the speedrun route for you.
 Beyond this, it will stir discussion and potentially perk up some ears about this interesting new category you are working on.

 So even though I said that if it’s on the internet, it’s official enough… I am pretty stubborn.
-I felt like a speedrun which is as pure as just 100%, with no other rules, requirements, or details, is even more deserved of a place on the leaderboards than the previous 100% runs which were being done — even if there are less speedrunners in the category (significantly less).
+I felt like a speedrun that is as pure as just 100%, with no other rules, requirements, or details is even more deserved of a place on the leaderboards than the previous 100% runs which were being done — even if there are fewer speedrunners in the category (significantly less).
 Well, maybe not, but that was my point of view at the time.
 Any% and 100% are basically ubiquitous among speedrunning leaderboards.
 I finally just got up enough courage to ask.

 Step 6: ???